Sleep is a vital component to a healthy life.

 - Chronic insomnia: Any kind of insomnia that lasts longer than a month is considered chronic insomnia.
 Depending on the cause, it can last for months or even years.
 Chronic insomnia can be caused by other medical conditions, and may represent a medical condition in and of itself.
 You will likely need the help of a medical professional to treat this kind of insomnia.

 Though the terms “insomnia” and “sleep deprivation” are often used interchangeably, they are not the same thing.
-Insomnia is a sleep disorder, but sleep deprivation is a condition caused by not getting enough sleep.
+Insomnia is a sleep disorder, but sleep deprivation is a condition caused by not getting enough nor adequate sleep.
 Whereas insomnia is not a choice, you might experience sleep deprivation because of poor choices you make, such as staring at screens before bed or not going to sleep at a reasonable hour.

 Insomnia can contribute to sleep deprivation.
 While you may not experience the effects of sleep deprivation from transient insomnia, you may begin to feel them if you are dealing with acute or chronic insomnia.
 The more severe your insomnia is, the more pronounced your symptoms will be, and the more severely you will feel the effects of sleep deprivation.